 The actual cost on this one is pretty easy to calculate.
 Whatever you are paying each month for your storage unit isn’t helping you pay off your debt or save for retirement.
 Sure, there are times and circumstances when you might need to have a storage unit temporarily, but if a storage unit is part of your long-term plan, you might want to closely evaluate the value of the stuff that you are paying hundreds or thousands of dollars to keep each year.

 Not all clutter is created equal.
 Some clutter is valuable, but not as clutter.
 If you have things that you’re not loving or using that could actually bring in money, then it’s time to cash them in.
-For example, I bought my husband a pair of new shoes (these, if you’re curious) for Christmas.
+For example, I bought my husband a pair of new shoes for Christmas.
 They didn’t fit.
 We exchanged them for the next size, but they still didn’t fit right.
-For the past 7 months that box of new shoes has been cluttering our bedroom!
-I could return them to the online store where I bought them and just pay for shipping (I’d get about $80) or I could try selling them on Ebay where I could possibly make a little more.
-Until then, they are only cluttering our already limited space!
+For 7 months that box of new shoes cluttered our bedroom!
+I was debating between returning them where I’m have to pay for shipping or trying to sell them on Ebay where I could possibly make a little more.
+During my indecisive inaction they cluttered our already limited space.

 That might sound like an emotional effect of clutter, but it is most definitely a financial cost as well.
 When you’re feeling down, you’re less likely to make good spending choices, less likely to set and achieve goals, and less likely to be motivated to improve your situation.
 (No authoritative study, just life experience and observation.)
-You clutter may lead to problems in other ares of your life that are directly or indirectly related to finances.
-The clutter around you might be keeping you from starting a profitable side business.
+You clutter may lead to problems in other areas of your life that are directly or indirectly related to finances.
+For example, the clutter around you might be keeping you from starting a profitable side business.

 In more extreme cases of clutter, you might avoid being at home.
 Even if you’re comfortable in your own space, you might eat at home less because your kitchen is overwhelming.
 Instead of inviting friends over, you go out.
 You can save lots of money by being a conscientious homemaker, but if you’re avoiding your home you miss out on those money-saving opportunities.